romland/xorzee/README.md

 - At high frame-rate, merge several motion frames into one to easier detect motion (?)
 - refactor/move all the motion processing from MotionListener to MotionSender
 - Write a script to configure basics (just set a unique name should do it?) -- allow this in client too
+- Be able to upload files via http
+- SMB should come for free, perhaps provide some configuration options for some common NAS(s)?

 ## TODO client
 - Be able to see recent/latest detected motion sequences in client